sanj0/klex/README.md

 klex (phonetically equal to "Klecks" in German, meaning splatter) is a dumb, simple lexer for my personal projects.
 It doesn't support much customizing and tokenizes rather opinionated.
 That is e. g. "\_hello" is a single symbol token.
-It also lexes eagerly, meaning ":::" is tokenizes as [ColonColon, Colon]
+It also lexes eagerly, meaning ":::" is tokenized as [ColonColon, Colon]

 # Usage